Talk to Trip Expert

 There are a few harsh realities of trekking, and they do require a mental resilience to match all the physical fitness you may have.

 The conditions are harsh and fatiguing, and the daily rituals are mundane.
-Finding a way to motivate yourself for 12 and sometimes 16 days treks can determine the trek as a whole.
+Finding a way to motivate yourself for 12 and sometimes 16 days of the Everest Base Camp trek can determine the trek as a whole.

 Sources of food can become limited as you ascend, but they are essential for providing energy.
 However, their presence can present ongoing challenges, particularly with hygiene.